-When an applicant submits sufficient documentation to the District that a site constraint prevents the use of onsite retention-based practices, the following compliance alternatives may be utilized:
+When an applicant submits sufficient documentation to the District summarizing that an offsite retention-based practice could not be utilized for the development, the following compliance alternatives may be utilized:

 - The volume control storage may be reduced by five-percent (5%) for every one-percent (1%) of reduced impervious area.
 Therefore, the required volume control storage for the development can be provided by reducing the existing impervious area by 20%; - When the development is tributary to a combined sewer system or storm sewer system tributary to District water reclamation facilities, detention volume equivalent to the volume control storage must be provided in the following manner depending on whether detention is required: - When detention is not required for the development, a detention facility must be provided for the volume control storage.
 The release rate from the detention facility should be attenuated and similar to a retention-based practice.
 The applicant must submit design calculations and include details of the detention facility on the plans.
 Note that an overflow conveyance route must be incorporated into the design of the detention facility. - When detention is required for the development, detention volume equivalent to the volume control storage must be detained in addition to the required detention volume. - When the development is tributary to a waterway, including when located in the combined sewer area, flow-through practices must be provided and sized to pretreat the volume control storage as it passes through the practice.